GearHost/Docs/docs/getting-started-with-nodejs.md

 8. Your Node.js version is updated

 ##Enable Websockets
->This option is only available for Standard CloudSite plans or higher.
+>This option is only available for Hobby CloudSite plans or higher.

 1. [Log in to your GearHost Account](https://my.gearhost.com/account/login)
 2. Click on the CloudSite where you want to enable Websockets